-In addition, we may encounter delays or rejections based upon changes in FDA regulations or policies, including policies relating to cGMP, during the period of product development.
+In addition, we may encounter delays or rejections based upon changes in FDA regulations or policies, including policies relating to current Good Manufacturing Practices, during the period of product development.
 We or our partners may encounter similar delays in other countries.